akka/akka/akka-docs/src/main/paradox/actors.md

 and distributed systems.
 It alleviates the developer from having to deal with explicit locking and thread management, making it easier to write correct concurrent and parallel systems.
-Actors were defined in the 1973 paper by Carl Hewitt but have been popularized by the Erlang language, and used for example at Ericsson with great success to build highly concurrent and reliable telecom systems.
+Actors were defined in the 1973 paper by Carl Hewitt but have been popularized by the Erlang language and used for example at Ericsson with great success to build highly concurrent and reliable telecom systems.